THE AMATEUR RADIO ASSOCIATION OF SOUTHWEST FLORIDA, INC.

 Section 3: The number of members of the Executive Board may be increased or decreased by a majority vote of members present and eligible to vote at a duly held ARASWF membership business meeting.

-Section 4: Members of the Executive Board shall have a term of office from January 1 to December 31 of the respective calendar year.
+Section 4: Members of the Executive Board shall have a term of office from March 1st to February 28th of the following calendar year.

-Section 5: If the complement of four officers and four directors is not voted into office at the November meeting, and there exists a vacancy or vacancies on the Executive Board during the normal term of office, the Executive Board may fill the vacancy or vacancies by a majority vote of the members of the Executive Board present at a regular or special Executive Board meeting.
+Section 5: If the slate of four officers and at least four directors (no more than six) is not voted into office at the February meeting, and there exists a vacancy or vacancies on the Executive Board during the normal term of office, the Executive Board may fill the vacancy or vacancies by a majority vote of the members of the Executive Board present at a regular or special Executive Board meeting.

 Section 6: An officer or director may resign at any time by delivering written notice to the Executive Board or to the President.
 A resignation is effective when notice is delivered unless the notice specifies a later date.
 If a resignation is made effective at a later date, the Executive Board may fill the pending vacancy before the effective date if the Executive Board provides that the successor does not take office until the effective date.